 • Routine Basics: Start introducing routines, but keep them flexible to avoid overwhelming the child.
 For example, establish consistent meal times and a simple bedtime routine.

-Day-to-Day in Week One
+Week One

 • School or Activities: If they’re going to school, you’ll navigate school drop-offs and pick-ups.
 For younger children, you should find playgroups or therapeutic activities.